ajuna-network/SubstrateNetApi/README.md

 ### Substrate in Unity3D

 #### Method A:
-Added the dependency needed, there is an example project (https://github.com/darkfriend77/Unity3DExample), which already importet the necessary dependencies.
+Added the dependency needed, there is an example project (https://github.com/darkfriend77/Unity3DExample), which already imported the necessary dependencies.

 ![NuGet Dependencies](https://github.com/darkfriend77/SubstrateNetApi/raw/origin/images/dependencies.png)